CassidyPrather/amoeba_rl/README.md

 # TODO
 Add context help to the organelle menu to show what pressing different keys will do.
 Spawn loot at random, increase rarities.
+Add "c" to "show items only"?
+Should items not spawn under slime?
+YES.
+ITEMS SHOULD NOT SPAWN UNDER SLIME.
+IUpgradables in progress should add the things currently being used in their recipe to their UnSlime pool.
+Give hunters a visual indicator of how close they are to firing

 ## 7DRL Agenda
 Using some libraries to help